mdorante/bitcloud-web/README.md

 # bitcloud-web

-HTML + CSS + JS Responsive Website with login featur and a light/dark mode switch.
+HTML + CSS + JS Responsive Website with login feature and a light/dark mode switch.

 Only users from https://jsonplaceholder.typicode.com/users can log in using their username and their user id for password.